awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 ## Create a package \(simple\)<a name="distributor-working-with-packages-create-simple"></a>

 This section describes how to create a package in Distributor by choosing the **Simple** package creation workflow in the Distributor console\.
+Distributor is a capability of AWS Systems Manager\.
 To create a package, prepare your installable assets, one file per operating system platform\.
 At least one file is required to create a package\.
 The **Simple** package creation process generates installation and uninstallation scripts, file hashes, and a JSON\-formatted manifest for you\.
 The **Simple** workflow handles the process of uploading and zipping your installable files, and creating a new package and associated [SSM document](sysman-ssm-docs.md)\.
 For more information about supported platforms, see [Supported package platforms and architectures](distributor.md#what-is-a-package-platforms)\.

 When you use the Simple method to create a package, Distributor creates `install` and `uninstall` scripts for you\.
 However, when you create a package for an in\-place update, you must provide your own `update` script content on the **Update script** tab\.
 When you add input commands for an `update` script, Distributor includes this script in the \.zip package it creates for you, along with the `install` and `uninstall` scripts\.